-Fewer Completions Activity Makes It Difficult For Oil States International
+Fewer Completions Activity Makes It Difficult For Oil States International (NYSE:OIS)

 OIS's debt-to-equity stood at 0.33x as of March 31, 2020.
 In comparison, Oceaneering International's (OII) debt-to-equity ratio was 1.3x on the date, while for TechnipFMC (FTI), the ratio was 1.1x.

 Its next significant debt repayment lies between 2022 and 2023 ($164 million).
 Also, ~$120 million share buyback remains in place under an existing repurchase program, which is set to expire in July 2020.
 Its liquidity (cash & equivalents plus borrowings under the revolving credit facility) was $131 million as of March 31.
 Plus, it also has $348 million in working capital.
-So, with a strong balance sheet and sufficient liquidity in the short-term, the company might want to strengthen the FCF further over the medium-term to meet all financial obligations, unless it can refinance the debt.
+So, with a strong balance sheet and sufficient liquidity in the short-term, the company might want to strengthen the FCF further over the medium term to meet all financial obligations, unless it can refinance the debt.

 What Does The Relative Valuation Imply?